 When deciding whether a translation is still accurate, it can be very helpful to see the last changes made to the source translations since the translation in question was previously verified.

-A differential can be displayed by clicking the Show changes button next to an unverified translation.
+A differential can be displayed by clicking the Show changes button next to an unverified translation in the editor.

 Verify changes